vuetifyjs/awesome/README.md

 - [ShipIT](https://github.com/18chetanpatel/shipit) - Free E-Commerce Website Theme
 - [Sheiley Shop](https://github.com/itsalb3rt/sheiley_shop_app) - PWA to track personal purchases, No more paper and pencil to go to the supermarket 🏬 Vuetify 2.2 + Vue 2.6
 - [EBMSoft Template](https://github.com/ebrahimMaher/ebmsoft-template) - Software Company Profile Template built using Vue.js and Vuetify
+- [IdeaHub](https://github.com/MakeContributions/ideahub) - A collection of ideas and projects that contain from beginner to advance :octocat: 🎯🚀 using Vue + Vuetify

 ### Showcases
 - [bit4you.io](https://www.bit4you.io) European crypto exchange using vuetify